 Here is where NordVPN really starts to pull ahead of the competition.
 Many people who aren’t familiar with VPNs don’t understand yet that the country in which the provider is based is a critical consideration.

-You want a VPN that is headquartered in a jurisdiction where the provider isn’t required to keep any VPN logs regarding their customers.
+You want a VPN that is headquartered in a jurisdiction where VPN logging policies don’t require provider to keep any logs regarding their customers.
 Additionally, it’s helpful if the company is based in an independent nation that isn’t part of a surveillance network like the Five Eyes or the 14 Eyes.

 The good news for NordVPN is that they are headquartered in Panama.
 This jurisdiction isn’t subject to U.S., Canadian or European laws.
 They don’t have to cooperate when law enforcement officials from other countries ask them for data.